 Normally, I’m not a big fan of potatoes, unless it’s sweet potato.

 But when it comes to potassium, it’s only fair I include it in this list of high potassium foods.
-According to USDA’s nutritional data on baked potato, 1 medium baked potato with skin contains a whooping 926 mg of potassium.
+According to USDA’s nutritional data on a baked potato, 1 medium baked potato with skin contains a whopping 926 mg of potassium.

 6. Chocolate, semi-sweet